fregu856/evaluating_bdl/README.md

 - Download the [Synscapes](https://7dlabs.com/synscapes-overview) dataset and place it in _/home/data/synscapes_ (_/home/data/synscapes_ should contain the folder _img_, which in turn should contain the folders _rgb-2k_ and _class_).

 - Run _segmentation/utils/preprocess_synscapes.py_ (This will, among other things, create _/home/data/synscapes_meta/train_img_ids.pkl_ and _/home/data/synscapes_meta/val_img_ids.pkl_ by randomly selecting subsets of examples.
-The ones used by us are found in _segmentation/lists/synscapes_).
+The ones used in the paper are found in _segmentation/lists/synscapes_).

 - Example usage: